The practice of yoga supports physical, mental, and spiritual development that allows you to create the best version of yourself.

-While restorative yoga isn’t an especially physical type of yoga, it still helps in weight loss.
+While restorative yoga isn’t an especially physical type of yoga, it still may help in weight loss.
 One study found that restorative yoga was effective in helping overweight women to lose weight, including abdominal fat.

 These findings are especially promising for people whose body weight may make more vigorous forms of yoga difficult.

-More in-depth, high-quality studies are needed to expand on these findings.
+More in-depth studies are needed to expand on these findings.

 Practice yoga as often as possible in order to lose weight.
-You can do a more active, intense practice at least three to five times per week for at least one hour.
+You can do a more active, intense practice at least 3 to 5 times per week for at least 1 hour.

 On the other days, balance out your practice with a more relaxing, gentle class.
 Hatha, yin, and restorative yoga classes are great options.

-If you’re a beginner, start slowly and gradually build up your practice.
-This allows you to build up your strength and flexibility and prevent injuries.
-If you don’t have time for a full class on certain days, do a self-practice for at least 20 minutes.
-Allow yourself one full day of rest each week.
+If you’re a beginner, start slowly — start with a 20-minute practice and build up from there.
+This allows you to build strength and flexibility and prevent injuries.
+Allow yourself 1 full day of rest each week.

 Combine your yoga practice with activities such as walking, cycling, or swimming for added cardiovascular benefits.

-As part of your routine, avoid weighing yourself directly after a yoga class, especially if it’s a hot yoga class, since you may lose water weight during the class.
+As part of your routine, avoid weighing yourself directly after a yoga class, especially hot yoga, since you may lose water weight during the class.
 Instead, weigh yourself at the same time each day.

 Here are a few yoga poses you can do at home if you don’t have time for a full session.